ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

 ## Issue: I need to remove information barrier policies for a single user

-In this case, one or more individual users must be removed from information barrier policies.
+In this case, information barrier policies are in effect, and a few users are unexpectedly blocked from communicating with others in Microsoft Teams.
+Rather than remove information barrier policies altogether, you can remove one or more individual users from information barrier policies.

 ### What to do

 Information barrier policies are assigned to segments of users.
 Segments are defined by using certain [attributes in Azure Active Directory or Exchange Online](information-barriers-attributes.md).
 If you must remove a policy from a single user, one quick way to do it is to edit that user's profile in Azure Active Directory.

+1.

 ## Issue: Information barrier policies are not being applied at all